imaxisXD/imaxisXD/README.md

 - 👋 Hi, I’m Abhishek

 - 👀 I’m interested in Frontend and real-time collaboration digital products
-- 🌱 I’m currently Building with NextJS, Socket.io, Typescript while building
+- 🌱 I’m currently Building with NextJS, Socket.io, Typescript.
+- 🚀 Currently Building
 -     Present App, know more about it here [https://www.trypresentapp.com]
 -     In short, the app aims to automate the whole creator/influencer marketing.
 So no need for manual work to leverage creator/influencer marketing.